 - No Windows web camera protection.

-- Password manager feature is only available in the top two plans.
+- Password manager feature is only available on the top two plans.

 - Multiple plans could be confusing to some people.

-Malwarebytes is cloud-based antivirus software that detects threats, including zero-day threats, brute force attacks and malicious payloads.
+Malwarebytes is cloud-based antivirus software that is most suitable for mid to large enterprises.
+The solution can detect threats, including zero-day threats, brute force attacks and malicious payloads.

-- Malwarebytes Endpoint Protection: Starts from $69.99 per year, per device.
+- Malwarebytes Endpoint Protection: Starts at $4.96 per device per month.

-- Malwarebytes Endpoint Detection and Response: Starts from $84.99 per year, per device.
+- Malwarebytes Endpoint Detection and Response: Starts at $6.02 per device per year.

 - Browser guard acts as an ad-blocker.